flix/vscode-flix/README.md

     - Find all references to a local variable or formal parameter.
     - Find all references to an enum case.

+* __Rename__
+    - Rename local variables or formal parameters.
+    - Rename functions.

 * __Code Lenses__
     - Run `main` from within the editor.
     - Run benchmarks and unit tests from within the editor.

 * __Highlight__
     - Highlights semantically related symbols.

+## Color Theme

+* __Flixify Dark__
+    - The extension comes with a dark color theme specifically designed for Flix named 'Flixify Dark'.
+    - The color theme can be enabled in `File -> Preferences -> Color Theme`.

 ## Installation